Manu’s Menu

 Instructions

-1. Put the chopped clove of garlic and 1 tbsp of the chopped parsley on the pork schnitelz.
-Roll them like a big involtino and secure them with some cooking string.
-These are known as “braciole”.
-Keep them aside.
+1. Put the chopped garlic and 1 tablespoon of the chopped parsley on the pork schnitzels.
+Roll them up like a large involtino and tie them with kitchen string to form the braciole.
+Set them aside.

-3. When ready, remove the meat and keep it aside.
+4. When the sauce is ready, remove the meat and set it aside.

-6. Serve it hot with a generous sprinkle of Pecorino Romano and the remaining chopped parsley.
+7. Serve hot with a generous sprinkle of Pecorino Romano and the remaining chopped parsley.

 Recipe Notes